LearnTeachCode/intro-javascript-class/week-2/2-4-firebase-paths.md

 <hr/>

-:trophy: **Congratulations!** Once you're familiar with paths and hierarchical data structures, you'll start seeing them *everywhere!* The next time you look at a URL, search for files or folders on your computer, or work with just about *any* programming language, your  knowledfe of paths will come in handy.
+:trophy: **Congratulations!** Once you're familiar with paths and hierarchical data structures, you'll start seeing them *everywhere!* The next time you look at a URL, search for files or folders on your computer, or work with just about *any* programming language, your  knowledge of paths will come in handy.

 :point_right: **Next up:** [in section 2.5 we'll take a closer look at creating database reference objects for Firebase](https://github.com/LearnTeachCode/intro-javascript-class/tree/may-2018-int/week-2/2-5-firebase-reference-objects.md), which allow us to access many built-in Firebase functions to access or modify our data.